rickyhewitt/reactjs-demos/README.md

-These folders contain a selection of React demos which I have developed, that were made for the purposes of my submission to challenges on frontendmentor.io
+A selection of React.js demos I have made for the purposes of my submission to challenges offered on frontendmentor.io

 License: GNU GPL v3